• Double-bridge static cone penetrometer

 2. Features and Performance:

-3. This device is compact, with a main unit measuring 208 x 148 x 58 mm, making it easy to carry.
-It weighs just 0.5 kg and features a fully enclosed design.
-Inside, it incorporates three independent A/D channels that operate without interfering with each other.
+3. This device is compact in size, with a main unit measuring 208 x 148 x 58 mm, making it easy to carry.
+It weighs only 0.5 kg and features a fully enclosed structural design.
+Inside the device, there are three independent A/D channels that operate without interfering with each other.

-(1) Three-channel differential input, with each channel having a measurement range of -2 to 12.5 mV.
+(1) Three-channel differential input channels, each with a measurement range of -2 to 12.5 mV.

 (3) Linear error of the instrument measurement system: ≤ ±0.1%.